 Third Thursday

 Visit The Phillips Collection on Third Thursdays during our free extended hours from 5-8 pm.
-Explore Timeless Mucha: The Magic of Line…and get a real tattoo inspired by the artwork!
+Explore Vivian Browne: My Kind of Protest and Essex Hemphill: Take care of your blessings.

 Bread Furst café will be open and serving their full menu, aperitifs, wine, and beer.